shreyasgune/PerlSite/readme.md

 </br>
 ## Variables
 Perl is made up of only three kind of variables : Scalars, Arrays and Hashes</br>

+## Scalar
-Scalar can be : undef(null), number, string, reference to another variable.
+It can be : undef(null), number, string, reference to another variable.
 PERL HAS NO BOOLEAN.</br> False is (undef, 0, string "", string "0")

 ## Arrays
 They are declared with `@variableName` syntax.</br>